 Hey there – welcome to the Tulip Labs.
 You will find here information about my background and interests as well as a series of articles related to the sofware industry.

 I am former digital freedoms advocate now looking after public property and grounds in South England.
-I grew up and studied in Paris, traveled in Europe and across the Atlantic, settled down in Brussels where I spent seven years and eventually moved to the UK in 2013.
+I grew up and studied in Paris, traveled in Europe and across the Atlantic, settled down in Brussels where I spent seven years and eventually moved to the UK where I have been living ever since.

-Doesn’t creativity drive our world?
+Doesn’t creativity lead our world?
 I believe so, and here is where my commitment to understand, highlight and defeat unnecessary barriers to innovation started.

 In a world in constant changes, our capacity to adapt our behaviours to new situations is of vital importance.
 As a matter of survival it is thus essential to let innovators do their work: study what exists, come up with new solutions.